ZoomInfo

 6. Google Analytics 4

-Google Analytics 4 is the latest version of Google's web analytics platform and serves as the foundational traffic analytics tool for most websites.
-While it doesn't identify anonymous companies, it provides comprehensive data on how users find and interact with your site using an event-based data model that's more flexible than previous versions.
+Google Analytics 4 is the current version of Google's web analytics platform and serves as the foundational traffic analytics tool for most websites.
+While it doesn't identify anonymous companies, it provides comprehensive data on how users find and interact with your site using an event-based data model that's more flexible than its predecessor, Universal Analytics.

 The platform allows you to track traffic sources, measure user engagement, build audience segments, and track conversions across websites and mobile apps.
-GA4 incorporates machine learning to offer predictive metrics like purchase probability and churn probability that help you understand user behavior patterns.
+GA4 incorporates machine learning to offer predictive metrics like purchase probability and churn probability.
+For B2B teams, GA4 is essential for understanding which marketing channels drive traffic and which content resonates with your target audience — even if it can't tell you which companies are behind that traffic.

 • Event-based data model for flexible tracking configuration